phcompeau/biological_modeling_course/_pages/coronavirus/homology.md

 ## Extra

+* We need to make sure that the specification of the .pdb file type comes back somewhere before we give the results.
+It may be a perfect place to do so in this lesson.

 * Missing definition of domain -- need to do this concisely earlier.
 Perhaps explain that spike has S1 and S2.

 * We may need a discussion of what NTD and RBD do at some point.